-The developed technologies, customer relationships and backlog were valued using a form of the income approach known as the multi-period excess earnings method.
+The developed technologies, customer relationships and backlog were valued using a form of the income approach known as the multiperiod excess earnings method.
 Inherent in the multi-period excess earnings method is the recognition that, in most cases, all of the assets of the business, both tangible and intangible, contribute to the generation of the cash flow of the business and the net cash flows attributable to the subject asset must recognize the support of the other assets which contribute to the realization of the cash flows.
 The contributory asset charges are based on the fair value of the contributory assets and either pre-tax or after-tax cash flows are assessed charges representing "returns on" the contributory assets.
 A contributory asset charge for the use of the technology was assessed on pre-tax cash flows, while contributory asset charges for the use of the working capital, fixed assets, and assembled work force have been deducted from the after-tax cash flow in each year to determine the net future cash flow attributable to the relationships.
 This future cash flow was then discounted using an estimated required rate of return for the asset to determine the present value of the future cash flows attributable to the asset.
-The key assumptions used in valuing the developed technologies acquired were as follows: discount rate of 40% and estimated average economic life of 5-10 years.
-The key assumptions used in valuing the backlog acquired are as follows: discount rate of 19.5%, tax rate of 40% and estimated average economic life of 5 months.
+The key assumptions used in valuing the developed technologies acquired were as follows: discount rate of 18.5%, tax rate of 40% and estimated average economic life of 5-10 years.
+The key assumptions used in valuing the customer relationships acquired are as follows: discount rate of 19.5%, tax rate of 40% and estimated average economic life of 10 years.
+The key assumptions used in valuing the backlog acquired are as follows: discount rate of 14.5%, tax rate of 40% and estimated average economic life of 5 months.